Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: RL-Based Decision Engine in

 \subsubsection{Handling Uncertainty in Response Score Estimation}

-Integrating RCRL directly into real-time LLM inference is impractical, especially in our scenario where four LLMs operate in tandem: local and cloud-based LLMs generate responses, while reference and judge LLMs evaluate their quality.
-Consequently, we archive the LLM inference processes into a dataset for offline RCRL.
-However, this approach introduces two main forms of uncertainty: \begin{itemize}[leftmargin=5mm] \item[(i)] \textit{non-deterministic evaluation (NDE)}, in which identical state-action pairs can yield different response quality scores; and \item[(ii)] the potential presence of \textit{out-of-distribution (OOD)} state-action pairs in the dataset. \end{itemize} In contrast to \cite{ran2023policy}, which aims to avoid selecting OOD actions, our goal is to more accurately estimate the response quality under OOD actions rather than constrain them.
+Integrating RCRL directly into real-time LLM inference is impractical, especially in our scenario, where four LLMs operate in tandem: on-device and cloud LLMs generate responses, while reference and judge LLMs evaluate their quality.
+Consequently, we archive the LLM inference processes into a dataset for RCRL training.
+However, this approach introduces two main forms of uncertainty: \begin{itemize}[leftmargin=5mm] \item[(i)] \textit{Non-deterministic evaluation (NDE)}: LLM-based judges exhibit inherent scoring instability, where identical state-action pairs (i.e., the same prompt and response) may receive different quality scores across multiple evaluations.
+This non-determinism stems from the stochastic nature of LLM inference, including sampling-based generation and variations in the judge LLM's internal reasoning processes. \item[(ii)] \textit{Out-of-distribution (OOD) state-action pairs}: The dataset may contain state-action combinations that were never observed during data collection.
+For instance, certain combinations of LLM selections, input modalities, and task types may be underrepresented or entirely absent in the training data, making it challenging to accurately estimate their response quality. \end{itemize} In contrast to \cite{ran2023policy}, which aims to avoid selecting OOD actions, our goal is to more accurately estimate the response quality under OOD actions rather than constrain them.
 This adds flexibility for datasets where the states and actions are randomly generated (e.g., the current task, selected LLM, and selected modality), making it inevitable that some state-action pairs will not appear in the dataset (such as for our \DatasetName dataset described in Sec.~\ref{Sec.
 Dataset}).

-To address these uncertainties, we estimate the response score $S_R'$ for a pending state-action pair $(s', a')$ by leveraging its nearest neighbors in the dataset.
-Specifically, let $\{(s^i, a^i)\}_{i=1}^k$ be the $k$ state-action pairs nearest to $(s', a')$ in Euclidean distance, and let $\{S_{R^i}\}_{i=1}^k$ denote their known response scores.
-We estimate $S_R'$ as a weighted average over its neighbors:
+To address these uncertainties, we estimate the response score $S'_{a}$ for a pending state-action pair $(s', a')$ by leveraging its nearest neighbors in the dataset.
+Specifically, let $\{(s^i, a^i)\}_{i=1}^k$ be the $k$ state-action pairs nearest to $(s', a')$ in Euclidean distance, and let $\{S_i\}_{i=1}^k$ denote their known response scores.
+We estimate $S'_{a}$ as a weighted average over its neighbors:

 represents the distance between the $k$ nearest state-action pairs and the pending state-action pair $(s', a')$, with $[x \; y]$ denoting vector concatenation.
 In this way, we achieve a more robust offline estimation of response quality, effectively handling both NDE and OOD uncertainties within RCRL for LLM inference.